truongngoclinh/AndroidNotes/README.md

 **3. anroid storage**
 - `internal storage`
-  + app access only with MODE_PRIVATE, other apps are able to access if no MODE_PRIVATE declared and also need to know packageName/fileName
+  + app access only with `MODE_PRIVATE`, other apps are able to access if no `MODE_PRIVATE` declared and also need to know packageName/fileName
   + `getFileDir()`, `getCacheDir()`
   + deleted when user uninstalled app.
   + should manually delete cache files.